satyavanu/p1-group/README.md

 # Events Travel Frontend assignment

 This repo contains the frontend assignment for applicants.
 We would like to use this assignment to get some insight into your process of thought.
-You don't have worry, you can not fail this assignment as it's not a test.
+You don't have to worry, you can not fail this assignment as it's not a test.
 We like to use this assignment as a starting point for the interview conversation 🙂

 The repository contains two projects: **Frontend** & **API**, you will be working only in the Frontend, but will utilize the API for fetching data.